Smartmelon/BandSpace/pages/en/mapping-instruction.md

 Input name of song and artist , plus providing a signature identifying yourself as map's author.

 ### Cover Art & Audio File
-Attach an image using **.jpg** or **.png** as cover art for this map − recommended an image of album’s cover correlating music piece 1:1.
+Attach an image using **.jpg** or **.png** as cover art for this map − recommended to use a 1:1 album cover image corresponding to the song.
 Import prepared audio files using format **.ogg**.

 ### Preview Clips
 Preview clips perform audio extracts when pre-selecting this music piece within game; After setting clips starting point and duration for previewing should press "play button" for audition preview section - Suggestion making climax sections within music piece as starting point; The length during preview period should range from 15-25 seconds.

 ### BPM
-BPM refers Beats Per Minute unit which impacts each dominant rhythmic dividers' relative position against songs while operating editor mode: If not being clear about BPM held by applying audio files may through some websites available online assisting measuring process such like [vocalremover](https://vocalremover.org/key-bpm-finder) or [AudioDirector](https://directorsuite-online.cyberlink.com/en/audio-editor/vocal-remover) for acquiring information needed.
+BPM (Beats Per Minute) is a unit of beat frequency per minute, which will affect the position of each major beat auxiliary line relative to the song in the editor.
+If you are unsure of the BPM of the audio file you are using, there are some online websites that can help you measure, such as [vocalremover](https://vocalremover.org/key-bpm-finder) and [AudioDirector](https://directorsuite-online.cyberlink.com/en/audio-editor/vocal-remover).

 ### Time Offset
 The song time offset refers to the blank time between the start of your audio file and the first beat.
 The audio will play from position of offset value.